 Juvenile & Correctional Counselor

-In 2019, the most recent data available as of June 2022, approximately 696,000 youth under the age of 18 were arrested in the US, according to the Office of Juvenile Justice and Delinquency Prevention.
-The primary crimes committed were property crimes, assault, drug abuse, and theft.
-Since 1993 the number of juvenile arrests has been on a steady decline primarily due to prevention systems aimed at helping troubled youth before they offend or change behavior before committing crimes that require incarceration.
+In 2020, the most recent data available as of September 2024, approximately 424,300 youth under the age of 18 were arrested in the U.S., according to the Office of Juvenile Justice and Delinquency Prevention.
+The primary crimes committed were simple assault, theft, drug abuse violations, violent crimes (including murder, robbery, and aggravated assault), and disorderly conduct.
+Since 1993, the number of juvenile arrests has been on a steady decline, primarily due to prevention systems aimed at helping troubled youth before they offend or change their behavior before committing crimes that require incarceration.

 Juvenile and correctional counselors are essential in helping delinquent youth change their behavior and avoid future arrests or incarceration.
 These specialized counselors work primarily in juvenile detention centers, although some work in social service programs with delinquent youth who have been incarcerated.
 It should be noted that juvenile and correctional counselors are not licensed mental health counselors.